Adige-Calculations/GNU-Linux-handbook/src/utilities/web_server.md

 # Web server

-A web server is a computer program that serves web pages to clients on the web.
+A web server is a program that serves web pages to clients through web request.
-When a client, such as a web browser, makes a request to a web server for a web page, the web server sends the requested page back to the client.
+When a client, such as a web browser, makes a request to a web server, the latter sends the requested packages back to the client.

-Web servers can be set up on a computer to host a website, and they are often used to store and manage the files that make up a website, as well as to process requests from clients and serve the appropriate files or data in response.
-Web servers can be configured to handle different types of requests, such as serving static or dynamic pages.
+Web servers can be set up to host a website, and they are often used to store and manage the files that make up a website, as well as to process requests from clients and serve appropriate files or data in response.

-## Web server with Python modules
+## Python https module

 Using the ```http.server``` module, running the following command in a terminal: